WRF-CMake/wrf/README.md

 ## How to cite

-When using WRF-CMake in your project or publication, please cite as shown in the example below -- both WRF-CMake and the WRF model should be cited.
-Please also make sure that you reference the correct DOI when referencing the software version you are using -- for a list of versions and corresponding DOIs, please see the archived versions on Zenodo at [TODO].
+When using WRF-CMake, please cite both model, and software (with version), e.g.:

-> We used WRF-CMake (Riechert and Meyer, 2019a), version x.x.x (Riechert and Meyer, 2019b) of the Weather Research and Forecasting (WRF) Model (Skamarock et al., 2008) to ...
+> We used the Weather Research and Forecasting (WRF) model (Skamarock et al., 2018) type WRF-CMake (Riechert and Meyer, 2019a), version x.x.x (Riechert and Meyer, 2019b) to ...

 The corresponding reference list should be as follows

-> M. Riechert, D. Meyer, 2019a.
+> Riechert, M., Meyer, D. (2019a).
 TODO: *In preparation*
 >
-> M. Riechert, D. Meyer, 2019b: TODO: *In preparation*
+> Riechert, M., Meyer, D. (2019b).
+TODO: *In preparation*
 >
-> W.C.
-Skamarock, J.B.
-Klemp, J. Dudhia, D.O.
-Gill, D.M.
-Barker, M.G.
-Duda, X.-Y. Huang, W. Wang, J.G.
-Powers
-**A Description of the Advanced Research WRF Version 3**.
-NCAR Tech (2008).
-Note NCAR/TN-475+STR. https://doi.org/10.5065/D68S4MVH
+> Skamarock, W. C., Klemp, J. B., Dudhia, J., Gill, D. O., Liu, Z., Berner, J., Wang, W., et al. (2019).
+A description of the advanced research wrf model version 4 (p.
+145).
+NCAR Technical Note NCAR/TN-556+STR. doi:10.5065/1dfh-6p97

 ## How to contribute